← Return to search results

 Why Ethics?

-At the Prindle Institute, we believe that ethics is everywhere, and for everyone.
-Even good people can be better.
-All can benefit from studying ethics at various levels.
+At the Prindle Institute, we believe that all can benefit from studying ethics at various levels.
 We are committed to empowering communities to think critically about the inescapable ethical issues of our time by equipping them to understand various moral perspectives, reason carefully about the good, and deliberate together about the things that matter.

 What Is Ethics?